metoppv/improver/doc/source/metadata/Introduction.rst

 The horizontal coordinates variables share a common set of attributes:

 standard_name
-    A descriptive name, either from the `CF Standard Name`_ list.
+    A descriptive name from the `CF Standard Name`_ list.

 units
-    The units of measure for the quantity, these will always be SI units.
+    The units of measure for the quantity, these will always be SI units, with the exception that degrees are used in preference to radians

 axis
     Indicates whether the coordinate should be regarded as an “X” or “Y”